 Vancouver Sun Children’s Fund Society

-In 1981, Vancouver Sun publisher Clark Davey founded The Vancouver Sun Children’s Fund society as an in-house charity charged with telling the compelling stories of children in need, with the goal of raising funds from the newspaper’s readers to help those children.
-In the past four decades, the fund has raised and dispersed millions to help children in need all over the province.
-Since the beginning, our commitment has been to ensure that every single penny donated by generous readers goes directly to the children, and we have continued to honour that promise.
+In 1981, Vancouver Sun publisher Clark Davey founded The Vancouver Sun Children’s Fund Society as an in-house charity charged with telling the compelling stories of children in need, with the goal of raising funds from the newspaper’s readers to help those children.
+In the past four decades, the registered non-profit society has raised and dispersed millions to help children in need all over the province.
+Since the beginning, our commitment has been to ensure that every single penny donated by generous readers goes directly to the children.
+We have continued to honour that promise.

 Adopt-a-School

 In the fall of 2011, the school year had barely begun at Admiral Seymour elementary when teacher Carrie Gelson, frustrated after a difficult day at work, wrote an impassioned open letter to Vancouver residents asking whether anyone cared that her inner-city students were coming to school cold, hungry and with holes in their shoes.
-And then something wonderful happened.
-On the day that The Vancouver Sun published her letter, Gelson arrived at the East Vancouver school to discover that, “People had already dropped off thousands of dollars in cash . . . they literally drove into work that morning bringing donations.”
+Then, something wonderful happened.
+On the day that The Vancouver Sun published her letter, by the time Gelson arrived at the East Vancouver school, “People had already dropped off thousands of dollars in cash . . .
+They literally drove into work that morning bringing donations.”

-Clearly, Gelson had revealed a pressing need in our communities and, in keeping with our paper’s long-vested philanthropic commitments, we not only told her story from a journalistic perspective, but asked our readers — through our Vancouver Sun Children’s Fund charity — to help her students and others.
-And come through our generous readers did.
+Clearly, Gelson had revealed a pressing need in our communities.
+In keeping with the newspaper’s long-vested philanthropic commitments, we not only told her story from a journalistic perspective, but asked our readers — through our Vancouver Sun Children’s Fund charity — to help her students and others.
+Generous donors did then and they continue to do so to this day.

-In the 2018/2019 campaign, readers donated a record $923,774 to AAS, which was dispersed to help needy children throughout the province.
 In 2019/20 readers donated $881,963 in our regular fall campaign.
-That year, as the pandemic spread, leaving children without school meals, and putting many of their parents out of work, we launched a special COVID-19 emergency campaign, which raised more than $962,000.
+But as the pandemic spread, leaving children without school meals, and putting many of their parents out of work, we launched a special COVID-19 emergency campaign, which raised more than $962,000.

 One of AAS’s main goals is to ensure that no child goes to school hungry, so AAS today funds hundreds of breakfast, lunch and after-school food programs for thousands of youngsters in need.